frederic-perez/AmE-dictionary/data/dictionary.md

 __cloud the issue__ _idiom_ To obfuscate or distract from the topic at hand by introducing irrelevant and/or misleading information.
 __cloud__ _v_ _To cloud my judgement._
 __clough__ _n_ :three::hammer:
+__clout list__ _idiom_ A secret list of people who, through advantageous connections and relationships with people of affluence, authority, or political influence, are given preferential consideration during an admissions or appointments process.
 __clout<sup>1</sup>__ _n informal_ :nine::m: Influence; _esp_ effective political power. _Latino interests are increasing their political clout._ _The Cubs are unleashing their new clout._
 __clout<sup>2</sup>__ _v_
 __clove__ _n_ :astonished::dart::camera::two: (cloves) __1__ The dried flower bud of a tropical tree, _Syzygium aromaticum_, of the myrtle family, used whole or ground as a spice. :es: clavo __2__ One of the small sections of a separable bulb, as that of garlic. _4 cloves of garlic, peeled and coarsely chopped._